Leanne Battersby: 2004–present

 In June 2004, Les finds Leanne working in a lap dancing bar while on a night out with Steve McDonald.
-She returns to Coronation Street and moves in with Janice, but soon causes trouble for her ex-husband, Nick, and his new girlfriend, Maria (Samia Ghadie), after learning about Maria's affair with Toyah's ex-boyfriend John.
+She returns to Coronation Street and moves in with Janice, but soon causes trouble for her ex-husband, Nick, and his new girlfriend, Maria Sutherland (Samia Ghadie), after learning about Maria's affair with Toyah's ex-boyfriend John.
 Leanne and Maria's sparring culminates in a brawl in The Rovers Return and Nick leaves Weatherfield.
 Leanne dates Jamie Baldwin (Rupert Hill) and despite briefly dumping her for Maria, they reunite.
 However, in 2005, Leanne has an affair with Danny Baldwin (Bradley Walsh), Jamie's father.
 After the affair is exposed in January 2006, Jamie dumps Leanne and disowns his father.
-Danny moves in with Leanne and they get engaged, plotting to change Mike's (Johnny Briggs) will, so Danny will inherit his father's fortune.
+Danny moves in with Leanne and they get engaged, plotting to change Mike Baldwin's (Johnny Briggs) will, so Danny will inherit his father's fortune.
 Leanne eggs Danny on and he inherits everything upon Mike's death in April 2006.
 However, in July, Leanne finds another will that leaves everything to Adam Barlow (Sam Robertson).
 Leanne blackmails Danny with the new will for £100,000.
 Danny rejects her threats so Leanne gives the will to Adam and he has Danny arrested but drops the charges when Danny offers him a 40% share in Underworld.
 Danny evicts Leanne and she leaves Weatherfield.

 Leanne returns eight months later, secretly working as an escort.
 Her stepmother, Janice, is disgusted.
 When Leanne starts dating Liam Connor (Rob James-Collier), Janice insists she choose between a loving relationship and her new career.
 Leanne is shocked to find her new client is Liam's brother, Paul (Sean Gallagher) and he threatens to tell Liam so she threatens to tell his wife, Carla Connor (Alison King).
 Following the incident with Paul, Leanne chooses to buy a restaurant with Carla, who pulls out after learning that Leanne is an escort and met Paul once.
 Refusing to believe that they did not sleep together, Carla leaves Leanne £10,000 in debt and dumps Paul.
 An angry Paul kidnaps Leanne, putting her in the boot of his car before accidentally crashing into a truck.
 Leanne suffers minor injuries but Paul is killed.
 Carla tells Liam about Leanne's escorting so he ends their relationship.
 Leanne borrows £10,000 she needs from Janice's plumber boyfriend Roger Stiles (Andrew Dunn), and pays him back throughout the year.